pecca/photo-browser/README.md

 # Photo browser

-This is the *Photo browser* application.
+This is the *Photo browser* application .

 ## Set up